Best 3D Printer Under 500 Dollars: A review of the CR-10S

 A review of the CR-10S 3D Printer

 The CR-10S is yet another proof of Crealilty’s deep understanding of 3D technology.
-Before the launch of CR-10S, the Shenzhen-based unit had already produced an impressive line-up of 3D printers that includes five plastic extrusion models and a resin-based SLA printer, offering a mix of pre-assembled and DIY kits.
-What makes this feat impressive is that the company has achieved this in a short span since its launch in 2014.
+Before the launch of CR-10S, Creality had already produced an impressive line-up of 3D printers that includes five plastic extrusion models and a resin-based SLA printer, offering a mix of pre-assembled and DIY 3D printer kits.
+What makes this feat impressive is that Creality has achieved this in a short span since its launch in 2014.

 Creality’s CR-10S happens to be a DIY kit and also the company’s flagship machine meant to stand out in the crowd of desktop 3D printing machines that are priced at under $500.
 However, the CR-10S is not your typical DIY 3D printer kit.
-It can take anywhere upwards of 20 hours to assemble, requiring you to cobble your way through a jumble of wires, nuts, bolts, and panels.
+It can even take a few hours to assemble, requiring you to cobble your way through a jumble of wires, nuts, bolts, and panels.

 Upon finishing the setup process, you get a plastic extrusion 3D printer built on the Bowden extrusion technique.
 The CR-10S comprises a heated build area with a glass print surface cover, making it best-suited for PLA printing.
 It can also support printing with ABS filament fairly well.
 But the most stellar feature of the CR-10S is its huge size.
 The machine sports a basic build volume of 300x300x400 mm, and you can even order a model with a build volume going up to 400x400x400 mm or 500x500x500 mm.
 This is an extraordinary feat for which Creality deserves credit, as most other 3D printers in this price range top a build volume of nearly 200mm.